 A serious injury often means a long road to recovery, and a long time off work.
-Like medical coverage, Oregon auto policies include a disability benefit.
-However, you must be off work for fourteen days in a row, and the benefit pays only 70% of your average weekley wage.
+Oregon auto policies also provide a disability benefit.
+However, you must be off work for fourteen consecutive days, and the benefit pays only 70% of your average weekly wage.
 Also, the maximum monthly wage benefit is capped, and may not be enough to meet your monthly personal overhead.

 If you face a long-term absence from work, state and federal family medical leave statutes require unpaid time off from work for major medical issues.
 However, the leave time varies.
 Some employers also provide short and long-term disability benefits for non-occupational disabilities.
 These disability plans very, and often require that you reimburse the plan for any benefits provided if you succeed in recovering compensation for your injury claim.

 Proof of future lost income is much like proving future medical expense.
 Expert witnesses like treating physicians and economists may have to document future disability and calculate actual future lost earnings.
 Sometimes, there may not be actual future lost earnings, but you may claim a future loss of earning capacity, which has its own value.